aambrose-unh/rubiksqlearning/README.md

 1. Evaluate the reinforcement learning agent as compared to an agent that randomly selects moves to make

 # Basic Project Information
 The environment was created using pipenv.
-With pipenv and python 3.9 installed, this repo can be downloaded and the command `pipenv install` can be ran in the console within the project directory to replicate the virtual environment.
+With pipenv and python 3.9 installed, this repo can be downloaded and the command `pipenv shell` can be ran in the console within the project directory.
+This sets that console to run inside the virtual environment.

 # Training